xvw/jsoo_broadcastchannel/README.md

     Js._true
 ```

-Or you can use `BroadcastChannel.create_with` (for a more conveinent usage, without type anotation)
+Or you can use `BroadcastChannel.create_with` (for a more convenient usage, without type annotation)

 ```ocaml
 (* Retreive the channel *)